 - animal stocks had begun to recover and spread out from their cold-water refuges

 These conditions developed in the course of the late Proterozoic.
 Prior to that stage almost the only signs of life on the seafloor were stromatolites – layered mats produced by microbes.
-As the seas became more oxygenated, stromatolites became more common and more diverse.
+As the seas became more oxygenated, stromatolites became less common.
 Higher in the water column, plankton and microplankton were also beginning to recover.

 Darwin’s theory of evolution requires the evidence of ‘numerous, fine, intermediate fossil links’.
 He imagined that in the vast ages before the Cambrian the world must have ’swarmed’ with living creatures.
-What we find, however, is revolution, not evolution: an explosion of life forms as continental shelves and platforms began to be colonised by recovering populations from far out to sea.
-Starting with bacteria and climaxing with sharks, it was an ecological progression – something that occurred over thousands of years, not three thousand million.
+What we find, however, is revolution, not evolution: an explosion of life forms as continental platforms began to be colonised by recovering populations from elsewhere – presumably, from shallow-marine polar regions.
+Starting with bacteria and climaxing with sharks, it was an ecological progression, something that occurred over thousands of years, not three thousand million.